Excoriation disorder

 Overview

-Excoriation Disorder is one of the body-focused repetitive behavior (BFRB) disorders, a class also including Trichotillomania (Hair-Pulling Disorder; 312.39), nail biting, lip/cheek biting, and others.
-BFRBs share characteristic features: repetitive self-directed behavior; relief of tension or distress in performing the behavior; difficulty stopping despite intent; resulting damage to body tissue; and significant distress or functional impairment.
+Excoriation Disorder is one of the body-focused repetitive behaviour (BFRB) disorders, a class also including Trichotillomania (Hair-Pulling Disorder; 312.39), nail biting, lip/cheek biting, and others.
+BFRBs share characteristic features: repetitive self-directed behaviour; relief of tension or distress in performing the behaviour; difficulty stopping despite intent; resulting damage to body tissue; and significant distress or functional impairment.

 Lifetime prevalence of Excoriation Disorder is approximately 1.4-5.4% in adult populations.
 The disorder is more common in women than men (approximately 3:1 in clinical samples).
 Onset is typically in adolescence, often coinciding with the onset of acne and adolescent skin changes; some onset in early adulthood or later life.